 Battery Life: 8 hours

 My Review: Getaria GWS-26 model delivers excellent uncompressed signal, which means that your tones will feel natural, without having to use the cable.
 Along with that, this model has a pretty good outdoor operating range of 100 feet, allowing you to move freely around the stage.
-The device itself is very easy to set up since you only need to plug and play it because there is no need for using any type of cables.
+The device itself is very easy to set up since you only need to plug and play it because there is no need for using any type of cable.
 That will make your user-experience very flexible since the device is quite convenient.
-Also, you won’t have to fear about occasional lags or dropouts, since GWS-26 features quite low latency of 5.6ms.
+Also, you won’t have to fear occasional lags or dropouts, since GWS-26 features quite low latency of 5.6ms.
 Apart from that, multi-channel broadcasting is a thing, since you can do it on the 4 channels at the same time.
 Next to that is the ability to transmit the signal from a single transmitter to multiple receivers at the same time.
 Thanks to the pretty good technical specs, such as dynamic range, HQ audio broadcasting, and frequency response, this wireless guitar system can deliver a completely clean signal, without having to worry about declining sound quality.
 Due to the included lithium battery, you can play for 8 hours straight, with the ability for a fast recharge, where it only takes 1.5 hours to fully charge the device.

-It has a pretty good transmission range of 100 feet, allowing you to freely move around while playing, with a simple plug-and-play design, for fast setup.
+Key Specs and Features: It has a pretty good transmission range of 100 feet, allowing you to freely move around while playing, with a simple plug-and-play design, for fast setup.
 The best this is really low 5.6ms latency, ensuring that there are no disconnects or lags, which gives a clean signal and high-quality audio.
-Furthermore, it has fast-charging rechargeable lithium battery, which can last up to 8 hours of constant work, and there are LED indicators for low power, which is useful if you forgot to charge the device.
+Furthermore, it has a fast-charging rechargeable lithium battery, which can last up to 8 hours of constant work, and there are LED indicators for low power, which is useful if you forgot to charge the device.
 Finally, there is a rotatable 0.25” plug, so you could position it the way you see fit, which makes the device compatible with most types of guitars, as well as bass.

 Build Materials: Getaria GWS-26 is built by using the top-tier quality ABS materials, allowing it to be durable, as well as pretty at the same time.